lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/02.tutorial-java-in-lucee/page.md

 **Creating a new Object**

-Uusually you create an instance of an object by calling its constructor. in Java this is done by using the new keyword. for example:
+Usually you create an instance of an object by calling its constructor. in Java this is done by using the new keyword. for example:

 	myList = new java.util.ArrayList();